fdanese/power-outages/README.md

 - **`CUSTOMERS_x_DEMAND`**: This feature is the product of `CUSTOMERS.AFFECTED` and `DEMAND.LOSS.MW`.
 This interaction term represents the combined effect of the number of customers affected and the energy demand lost during an outage, which can provide critical insights into the scale and severity of an outage.

 These features were selected based on their potential relevance to the data-generating process.
 The log transformation addresses skewness in the data, while the interaction term captures a meaningful relationship between two key variables that likely influence the cause of outages.

+Other columns which would also be available at the time of an outage were added to the model.
+Each added column and the reason for its addition are included below:

+- **`ANOMALY.LEVEL`**: A categorical feature indicating the severity level of anomalies detected in the data (e.g., weather anomalies, system failures).
+This column provides insights into unusual or extreme conditions associated with the outage.

+- **`POPPCT_URBAN`**: A numerical feature representing the percentage of the affected area classified as urban.
+This column helps capture the demographic and infrastructural context of the outage location.

+- **`TOTAL.PRICE`**: A numerical feature indicating the total cost or economic impact associated with the outage.
+This column provides a measure of the financial consequences of the outage and its scale.

 ### Modeling Algorithm and Hyperparameters
 The Final Model uses a **Random Forest Classifier**, which was chosen for its flexibility, ability to handle both numerical and categorical data, and effectiveness in capturing complex relationships in the data.